 The Florida DUI law is harsh, even for first-time DUI offenses.
-Therefore, the average cost of a first-time DUI in Florida can be quite high.
-Most DUIs are misdemeanors, but in 2022, driving under the influence caused an estimated total of 194 deaths in Florida.
+Most DUIs are misdemeanors, but in 2021, driving under the influence caused a total of 799 deaths in Florida.
 Despite the risk and danger, people still get behind the wheel while intoxicated every day.

 According to Florida law, DUI is typically determined by unlawful blood alcohol levels or breath alcohol levels or by a showing of impairment.
 The unlawful limit for alcohol levels is determined as the Blood Alcohol Concentration or BAC.
 In all 50 states, a person is legally intoxicated if their BAC is 0.08 or more, though special circumstances could lead to an arrest at a lower BAC.

 According to BAC Track, your first DUI can cost you up to $20,000 in fees.
 The following is a summary of the cost of a Florida DUI:

 First-time DUI fines and court fees can be anywhere from $500 to $2,000.
 However, if you have driven under the influence with a minor in the vehicle or with a blood alcohol level over 0.15, these fees can be as high as $2,000 to $4,000.
 If you’ve caused serious bodily injuries to another person, these fines can exceed $5,000.

 A community service charge of 50 hours is mandatory for first-time DUI offenders in Florida.
 However, the court may allow you to buy out the community service requirement for an additional $10 for every hour of required community service.